-Russian Model Ekaterina Zueva Strikes Sexy Pose In Tube Top & Underwear To Tease 2.2 Million Instagram Fans
+Russian Model Ekaterina Zueva Strikes Sexy Pose In Tank Top & Underwear To Tease 2.2 Million Instagram Fans

 “Dorothy from the Wizard of Oz.
 Said it best.”There’s no place like Home,” said another fan.

-Her most recent post gives her fans a rare insight into her home life.
-Generally, Zueva fills her Instagram feed with photos from her travel adventures.
+While Zueva’s most recent post gave her fans a rare insight into her home life, the model generally fills her Instagram feed with photos from her travel adventures, as she did last week when she shared a photo from her trip to Santorini, Greece.

 Delivered To Your INBOX